Apple-Vision-Pro-UA-CS495/apple-vision-pro-tutorial/docs/source/modification.rst

 1. **Implement Main‑Camera capture in real time**

    - Obtain an **Apple Developer** account.
+   - Request for a license to `access the Main Camera API <https://developer.apple.com/documentation/visionos/accessing-the-main-camera>`_
    - Add a Swift file that contains the Main‑Camera code.
    - Add a SwiftUI view that presents the Main Camera output.